12.1 – Overview

 The PMI number usually oscillates around 50.
 A reading above 50 indicates expansion and below 50 indicates a contraction in the economy.
-And a reading at 50 indicates no change in the economy.
+And reading at 50 indicates no change in the economy.

 12.6 – Budget

-The Budget is an event during which the Ministry of Finance discusses the country’s finance in detail.
+A Budget is an event during which the Ministry of Finance discusses the country’s finance in detail.
 The Finance Minister on behalf of the ministry makes a budget presentation to the entire country.
 During the budget, major policy announcements and economic reforms are announced which has an impact on various industries across the markets.
 Therefore the budget plays a very important role in the economy

-To illustrate this further, one of the expectations for the budget (July 2014) was to increase the duties on cigarette.
-As expected, during the budget, the Finance Minister raised the duties on cigarette, and hence the prices of cigarettes were also increased.
+To illustrate this further, one of the expectations for the budget (July 2014) was to increase the duties on a cigarette.
+As expected, during the budget, the Finance Minister raised the duties on a cigarette, and hence the prices of cigarettes were also increased.
 An increased cigarette price has a few implications:

-- Increased cigarette prices discourage smokers from buying cigarettes (needless to say this is a debatable) and hence the profitability of the cigarette manufacturing companies such as ITC decreases.
+- Increased cigarette prices discourage smokers from buying cigarettes (needless to say this is debatable) and hence the profitability of the cigarette manufacturing companies such as ITC decreases.
 If the profitability decreases then investors may want to sell shares of ITC.

-- If market participants start selling ITC, then the markets will come down because ITC is an index heavy weight.
+- If market participants start selling ITC, then the markets will come down because ITC is an index heavyweight.